sidgaikwad07/Lab_Demonstration_Comp3710_2/README.md

 ### Rangpur HPC Cluster
 For this lab, you will use UQ’s **Rangpur HPC cluster** to run models and evaluate results.
 Detailed information can be found in the lab resources provided by your instructor.

-### DAWNBench Resources
-Check the **Crash Course in Deep Learning** and the available DAWNBench code resources for help in solving the challenge.

----

-## Mark Breakdown

-1. **Part 1 - Eigenfaces**:
-2. **Part 2 - CNN Classifier**:
-   - CNN Classifier:
-   - Advanced Git Course:
-   - DAWNBench Challenge:
-3. **Part 3 - Recognition Problem**:

-### GitHub Requirements:
-1. Code must be hosted in your GitHub project with relevant commit logs.
-2. Code should be well-commented and structured.
-3. Commit messages must be meaningful.

----

-## Submission

-- Push all your code to a GitHub repository.
-- Ensure proper commit messages and well-documented code.
-- Demonstrate your work to the instructor before the due date to be awarded marks.

 ---